Jackson’s Bay, 1874-1879: Resolutely Untamed

 This story has been possible because English-speaking settlers who felt they had been exploited and unfairly treated, had the courage to protest.
 They wrote to newspaper editors and drew the attention of Hokitika’s House of Representatives member, Edmund Barff.
 They petitioned the colonial government.

-In researching this story, I made extensive use of the Appendixes to the Journals of the House of Representatives and put slightly less weight on anonymous, individual letters to editors.
+In researching this saga, I made extensive use of the Appendixes to the Journals of the House of Representatives and put slightly less weight on anonymous, individual letters to editors.
 I noted that those with grievances who spoke at the inquiry, held at the Hokitika courthouse, had to have the means to get there.
 For those who left Jackson’s Bay destitute, and who lived far from Hokitika, travelling there would have been beyond them—even if they had known such an inquiry was happening.

 Today Jackson Bay has lost its possessive.